Genetically modified crops: Subgenic

 Genetically modified plants can also be developed using gene knockdown or gene knockout to alter the genetic makeup of a plant without incorporating genes from other plants.
 In 2014, Chinese researcher Gao Caixia filed patents on the creation of a strain of wheat that is resistant to powdery mildew.
 The strain lacks genes that encode proteins that repress defenses against the mildew.
 The researchers deleted all three copies of the genes from wheat's hexaploid genome.
 Gao used the TALENs and CRISPR gene editing tools without adding or changing any other genes.
 No field trials were immediately planned.
 The CRISPR technique has also been used by Penn State researcher Yinong Yang to modify white button mushrooms (Agaricus bisporus) to be non-browning, and by DuPont Pioneer to make a new variety of corn.

 Multiple trait integration

 With multiple trait integration, several new traits may be integrated into a new crop.
+Multiple trait GMOs are also referred to as 'stacked', such as HarvXtra, a Genetically modified alfalfa variety with both Roundup Ready and low lignin traits.